azimuth-cloud/azimuth-config/docs/configuration/17-standalone-mode.md

 cd azimuth-config

 # If the IP of the cluster is not the IP of the host VM, replace the automatic assignment of 'infra_external_ip' with the external IP of your cluster
-vim environments/existing-k8s/inventory/group_vars/all/variables.yml
+vim environments/standalone/inventory/group_vars/all/variables.yml

 # Set up the virtual environment
 ./bin/ensure-venv

 # Activate the demo environment
-source ./bin/activate existing-k8s
+source ./bin/activate standalone

 # Install Ansible dependencies
 ansible-galaxy install -f -r requirements.yml